The Cartographer's Daughter · Chapter 118

 Keep reading

-Chapter 119: The Reading Stool
+Chapter 119: The County Question

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.